ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 # Recent activity [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-Recent activity log displays last actions in the repository (whatever their origin is, for example, Back Office, REST, migration, CLI, or CRON).
+Recent activity log displays last actions in the repository (whatever their origin is, for example, back office, REST, migration, CLI, or CRON).

 ![Recent activity](admin_panel_recent_activity.png)

-To learn more about its Back Office usage and the actions logged by default, see [Recent activity in the User documentation]([[= user_doc =]]/recent_activity/recent_activity/).
+To learn more about its back office usage and the actions logged by default, see [Recent activity in the User documentation]([[= user_doc =]]/recent_activity/recent_activity/).

 ## Configuration and cronjob

 With some configuration, you can customize the log length in the database or on screen.
 A command maintains the log size in database, it should be scheduled through CRON.

-- The configuration `ibexa.system.<scope>.activity_log.pagination.activity_logs_limit` sets the number of log items shown per page in the Back Office (default value: 25).
+- The configuration `ibexa.system.<scope>.activity_log.pagination.activity_logs_limit` sets the number of log items shown per page in the back office (default value: 25).
 A log item is a group of entries, or an entry without group.
 - The configuration `ibexa.repositories.<repository>.activity_log.truncate_after_days` sets the number of days a log entry is kept before it's deleted by the `ibexa:activity-log:truncate` command (default value: 30 days).